ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.rst

 ``adaptive_mutation()``
 ~~~~~~~~~~~~~~~~~~~~~~~

-Applies the adaptive mutation which selects a subset of genes and
+Applies the adaptive mutation which selects the number/percentage of
-shuffles their order randomly.
+genes to mutate based on the solution's fitness.
+If the fitness is high
+(i.e. solution quality is high), then small number/percentage of genes
+is mutated compared to a solution with a low fitness.

 .. _bestsolution: